CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 * `--jobs` - maximum number of jobs run in parallel

 ### Running Snakemake workflow with local executor and batch job
 The resources are reserved in advance, both for Snakemake and the workflow as **one batch job**.
 The job will run as long as the snakemake command is running and stop automatically when it finishes.
 Local executor is limited to one node of supercomputer.
-The number cores can be extended depending on the system - 40 in Puhti and 128 in Mahti.
+The number of cores can be extended depending on the system - 40 in Puhti and 128 in Mahti.

 ```bash title="snakemake-local-executor.sh"
 #!/bin/bash